xt0fer/reveal-slides/md/intro-to-oop.md

 #Private Methods
 * Every object has an Interface
-* the interface is the public methods and fields that it comprised of.
+* The Interface is the public methods and fields of an object
-* Yet there are times when we need a method in our object, that accomplishes a helper task.
+* Yet there are times when we need a "private" method in our object, that accomplishes a helper task
 * Methods should have a **SINGLE RESPONSIBILITY** (have you heard that term enough?)

 -